awsdocs/amazon-efs-user-guide/doc_source/managing.md

 To prevent access to a mounted encrypted\-at\-rest file system that has a CMK that you disabled, deleted, or revoked Amazon EFS access to, unmount the file system and delete your Amazon EFS mount targets\.

-You can't immediately delete an AWS KMS key, but you can instead schedule a key to be deleted\.
-The earliest a CMK can be deleted is seven days after the key has been scheduled for deletion\.
-When a key is scheduled for deletion, it behaves as if it is disabled\.
-You can also cancel a key's scheduled deletion\.
-For more information on deleting a master key in AWS KMS, see [Deleting Customer Master Keys](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html) in the *AWS Key Management Service Developer Guide\.*
+You can't immediately delete an AWS KMS CMK, but you can schedule it for deletion in 7\-30 days\.
+While a CMK is scheduled for deletion, you cannot use it for cryptographic operations\.
+You can also cancel a CMK's scheduled deletion\.

-The following procedure outlines how to disable a CMK\.

-**To disable a CMK**

-1. Open the **Encryption Keys** section of the IAM console at [https://console\.aws\.amazon\.com/iam/home\#encryptionKeys](https://console.aws.amazon.com/iam/home#encryptionKeys)\.

-1. For **Region**, choose the appropriate AWS Region\.
-Don't use the AWS Region selector in the navigation bar \(top right corner\)\.

-1. Select the check box next to the alias of each CMK that you want to disable\.
-**Note**
-You can't disable AWS\-managed CMKs, which are denoted by the orange AWS icon\.

-1. To disable a CMK, choose **Key actions, Disable**\.

-The following procedure outlines how to enable a CMK\.

-**To enable a CMK**

-1. Open the **Encryption Keys** section of the IAM console at [https://console\.aws\.amazon\.com/iam/home\#encryptionKeys](https://console.aws.amazon.com/iam/home#encryptionKeys)\.

-1. For **Region**, choose the appropriate AWS Region\.
-Don't use the AWS Region selector in the navigation bar \(top right corner\)\.

-1. Select the check box next to the alias of each CMK that you want to enable\.
-**Note**
-You can't enable AWS\-managed CMKs, which are denoted by the orange AWS icon\.

-1. To enable a CMK, choose **Key actions, Enable**\.
+To learn how to disable and re\-enable customer managed CMKs, see [Enabling and Disabling Keys](https://docs.aws.amazon.com/kms/latest/developerguide/enabling-keys.html) in the AWS Key Management Service Developer Guide\.
+To learn how to schedule deletion of customer managed CMKs, see [Deleting Customer Master Keys](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html) in the AWS Key Management Service Developer Guide\.

 ### Related Topics<a name="related-managing-encryption"></a>
 + For more information on encrypted data and metadata at rest in Amazon EFS, see [Encrypting Data and Metadata in EFS](encryption.md)\.